MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -Description
-!!!
-Exchange Server 2013

-The Description parameter specifies a description for the search.
-The description isn't displayed to users.

-!!!
-Exchange Server 2016, Exchange Online

 The Description parameter specifies a description for the search.
 The description isn't displayed to users.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String